 \section{The $^{6}$H data}

 The $^{4}$He-$^{3}$H coincidence data (4650 events in total) obtained in the $^2\text{H}(^8\text{He},{^4\text{He}})^{6}$H reaction are shown in Fig.\ \ref{fig:exp-all-6h}.
-The setup of experiment \cite{Muzalevskii:2021} was optimized for the $^{7}$H search in the $^2\text{H}(^8\text{He},{^3\text{He}})^{7}$H reaction and therefore it was not optimal for the $^{6}$H {studies.
+The setup of experiment \cite{Muzalevskii:2021} was optimized for the $^{7}$H search in the $^2\text{H}(^8\text{He},{^3\text{He}})^{7}$H reaction, and, therefore, it was not optimal for the $^{6}$H {studies.
 For that reason a relatively narrow center-of-mass (c.m.) angular range was available for the $^4$He recoils originating from the $^2$H($^8$He,$^4$He)$^6$H reaction, see Fig.\ \ref{fig:exp-all-6h} (b).
-The background conditions were quite poor for these recoils because of random coincidences with alphas originating from other intense reaction channels.
-This background can be seen in Fig.\ \ref{fig:exp-all-6h} (a) as the strong population of the $\{E_T,E_{3\text{H}}\}$ plane beyond the kinematical limit for the $^2$H($^8$He,$^4$He)$^6$H reaction.
-Nevertheless, a peak can be spotted in the $^{6}$H MM spectrum at about 6.8 MeV, see Fig.\ \ref{fig:exp-all-6h} (c).
-The background in the low-energy part of the MM spectrum can be drastically reduced by gating the data by the kinematically allowed range $E_{\text{3H}}<E_T$ in the $\{E_T,E_{3\text{H}}\}$ plane.
-This selection results in 3850 events, shown by red dots in Fig.\ \ref{fig:exp-all-6h} (b), and makes the 6.8 MeV peak in the MM spectrum blue histogram in Fig.\ \ref{fig:exp-all-6h} (c) more pronounced.
-This peak can be made most distinct by limiting the reaction c.m.\ range as $\theta_{\text{c.m.}}<16^{\circ}$: the MM spectra gated by some $\theta_{\text{c.m.}}$ bands with $\theta_{\text{c.m.}}>16^{\circ}$ all show no resonating behavior, only monotonous growth up to $E_T = 9$ MeV.
+Background conditions were quite poor for these recoils because of random coincidences with alphas originating from other intense reaction channels.
+This background can be seen in Fig.\ \ref{fig:exp-all-6h} (a) as the strong population of the $\{E_T,E_{3\text{H}}\}$ plane beyond the kinematical limit for the $^2$H($^8$He,$^4$He)$^6$H reaction ($E_{3\text{H}}$ is the $^3$H energy in the $^{6}$H c.m.\ frame).
+The background in the low-energy part of the MM spectrum can be drastically reduced by gating the data in the kinematically allowed range $E_{\text{3H}}<E_T/2$ on the $\{E_T,E_{3\text{H}}\}$ plane.
+This selection results in 3850 events shown by red dots in Fig.\ \ref{fig:exp-all-6h} (b).
+The $^6$H MM spectrum derived from these events [blue histogram in Fig.\ \ref{fig:exp-all-6h} (c)] shows a rise in the region beginning at $E_T = 3.0 - 3.5$ MeV and going up to $E_T = 6$ MeV, where the spectrum remains flat within the energy range extending up to $E_T = 9$ MeV.
 The rate of this rise, coming to the flat top, matches well the shape characteristic for relatively broad $p$-wave resonant states, as can be expected for $^6$H. This rate is much faster than one may expect in situation without resonant contributions [for example, the 4-body phase volume case is illustrated by the orange dotted curve in Fig.\ \ref{fig:exp-all-6h} (c)].
 This specific shape of the MM spectrum allows us to claim that there is a resonance state, or a group of overlapping resonance states in $^6$H located at MM energy $E_T \approx 6.8$ MeV.